loftusa/onramp/Accessing-Clusters.md

 ```
 Host uno quadro duo rtx
-  User [your username is on thevisible.net]
+  User [your username is on baukit.org]
-  ProxyJump thevisible
+  ProxyJump baukit
   LocalForward localhost:8888 localhost:8888

-Host thevisible
+Host baukit
-  HostName thevisible.net
+  HostName baukit.org
-  User [your username is on thevisible.net]
+  User [your username is on baukit.org]
   LocalForward localhost:8888 localhost:8888

 ```

-Then you should be able to `ssh uno` (or etc) to get to one of the machines in `thevisible.net` cluster.
+Then you should be able to `ssh uno` (or etc) to get to one of the machines in `baukit.org` cluster.
 You may need to enter your password twice.
 (The config above also sets up port forwarding on port 8888 to your local machine; change to your favorite port for jupyter).

 To avoid requiring your password, you should set up an ssh key.
 Do the folowing: